 Findings from this research revealed that education and language created two entirely different community needs.
 For those with lower educational levels and language issues, there was need for the full spectrum of non church-affiliated in-language social programs and services.
 Those with higher levels of education with English fluency felt a need for an information clearinghouse about the various community organizations and events, small business assistance, and legal information.
 Younger Korean Americans specifically sought networking and mentorship opportunities with more established community members as well as opportunities to become involved with community organizations.

-This research was used to inform the strategic planning process that the organization was preparing to undertake.
+This research was used to inform the strategic planning process the organization was preparing to undertake.